Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Future Directions

 As we have just mentioned, there are only a few MMCL methods that incorporate more than two modalities.
-Modality interaction, especially modality alignment, may be more complicated with three or more modalities, i.e., Challenge~\hyperref[item:Modality interaction]{2}.
+Modality interaction, especially modality alignment, may be more complicated with three or more modalities, i.e., \challengeNum{2}.
 Furthermore, many existing MMCL methods simply fuse modalities within neural architectures without a deeper understanding or analysis of their mutual influence on learning.
 Thus, it will be interesting and promising to measure such inter-modality influence~\cite{xue2021probing,Xu2023Multimodal} for more fine-grained multimodal interaction.

-\subsection{Parameter-efficient Fine-tuning MMCL Methods}
+\subsubsection{Parameter-efficient Fine-tuning MMCL Methods}

-Parameter-efficient fine-tuning (PEFT) methods offer an effective solution to optimize training costs, i.e., addressing Challenge~\hyperref[item:High computational costs]{3}, by reducing the number of trainable parameters while achieving comparable or better performance than full-parameter fine-tuning to the large models~\cite{Hu2021LoRA,Ding2022Delta}.
-While prompt-based methods are parameter-efficient, in \Cref{tab:summarizations}, we observe that only MoE-Adapters4CL~\cite{Yu2024Boosting} utilizes PEFT methods.
+Parameter-efficient fine-tuning (PEFT) methods offer an effective solution to optimize training costs, i.e., addressing \challengeNum{3}, by reducing the number of trainable parameters while achieving comparable or better performance than full-parameter fine-tuning to the large models~\cite{Hu2022LoRA,Ding2022Delta}.
+While prompt-based methods are parameter-efficient, in \Cref{tab:summarizations}, we observe that in other categories, only a few methods utilize PEFT techniques.
 CLAP~\cite{Jha2024CLAP4CLIP} also mentions this as its future work.
-Therefore, given numerous PEFT methods emerging in recent years~\cite{Lialin2023Scaling}, employing them to reduce training costs for MMCL methods is a worthy direction.
+Therefore, given numerous PEFT methods emerging in recent years~\cite{Lialin2023Scaling, Zhong2024PanDa}, employing them to reduce training costs for MMCL methods is a worthy direction.
 Furthermore, beyond the straightforward application of existing PEFT methods, a promising direction is to propose new PEFT methods specifically for the MMCL setting, and to seamlessly integrate them with other MMCL techniques.

-\subsection{Better Pre-trained MM Knowledge Maintenance}
+\subsubsection{Better Pre-trained MM Knowledge Maintenance}